Our impact

 Our employment and income outcomes within 3 and 6 months of program completion.

-of graduates placed in jobs within three months of program completion (88% at six months)
+of graduates placed in jobs within six months of program completion (76% at three months)

 in cumulative wages earned by graduates since 2015